AmrElboridy/4-cicidevops/README.md

 	D-Evidence in your code that:

-    		-- Compile errors have been fixed.
+    		-- Compile errors have been fixed.		attached
-                -- Unit tests have been fixed.
-    		-- All critical security vulnerabilities caught by the “Analyze” job have been fixed.
+                -- Unit tests have been fixed.			attached -- All critical security vulnerabilities caught by the “Analyze” job have been fixed.					attached

 ############################################################
 Utilize a configuration management tool to accomplish deployment to cloud-based servers.